yugabyte/yugabyte-db/docs/content/preview/admin/yb-ts-cli.md

 ##### clear_server_metacache

 Clear all metacaches that are stored on a specified server.
-Works on both YB-Master (port 9100) and YB-TServer (port 7100) process.
-No parameters needed.
+Works on both YB-Master (port 9100) and YB-TServer (port 7100) processes.

 Metacache is a YBClient cache on a Tablet/Master server to find out which Tablet Server hosts which tablet.
 This cache can be stale in some cases, this